-history and culture, but it's not where the company started.
-Turn towards the flagpole off 6th street and point your smartphone compass to roughly 300° NW.
+the flagpole off 6th street and point your smartphone compass to roughly 300° NW.
 You are facing the original (and current) home of the Harley-Davidson Motor Company for more than 100 years; about 3.5 miles from here located on Juneau Avenue.
 The brick factory buildings that once housed all motorcycle manufacturing operations are now the corporate headquarters and offices.
 Juneau Avenue is listed on the National Register of Historic Places.
-Engineering and Manufacturing happen at many sites around the US and the world, including three right here in Wisconsin!
-Point your smartphone compass toward the following: • 307°NW and you are facing the Product Development Center in Wauwatosa • 314°NW and it's the plant in Tomahawk, which produces windshields and plastic parts • 316°NW and you are pointing to Pilgrim Road Powertrain Operations in Menomonee Falls, where engines and transmissions are manufactured spokes of motorcycle wheels.
+Engineering and Manufacturing happen at many sites around the US and the world, This 20-acre site is the place to see and experience Harley-Davidson history and culture, but it's not where the company started.
+Turn towards including three right here in Wisconsin!
+Point your smartphone compass toward the following: • 307°NW and you are facing the Product Development Center in Wauwatosa • 314°NW and it's the plant in Tomahawk, which produces windshields and plastic parts • 316°NW and you are pointing to Pilgrim Road Powertrain Operations in Menomonee Falls, where engines and transmissions are manufactured - CAMPUS ARCHITECTURE spokes of motorcycle wheels.
 This aesthetic is all over the campus.
-THE SHED couple of years, there were two additions to the small structure.
-By 1906, exists, but this replica is a nice reminder of how quickly the company grew the shed tripled from its original size.
-Sadly, the original shed no longer in the early 1900s.
+THE SHED in the early 1900s.
 THE BAR AND SHIELD 0